Apex / Apex Steward

 SailPoint and Saviynt are enterprise IGA platforms — powerful but priced and scoped for organizations with dedicated IAM teams and multi-quarter implementation budgets.
 Apex Steward targets mid-market: faster to deploy, AI-augmented for the manual data-entry work that usually slows IAM projects down, and packaged for organizations that don't have an enterprise advisory budget.

-Can AI extract IAM policies from vendor documentation?
+Can AI extract IAM policies and flag conflicts from vendor documentation?

 What's the difference between IAM, IGA, and PAM?